Affiliate Disclosure

 The Clinical Evidence Behind Duke’s Approach

-The mechanism for wound healing is well-established.
-HBOT at 2.0 to 2.5 ATA increases dissolved oxygen in plasma by 10 to 15 times, delivering therapeutic oxygen concentrations to hypoxic wound tissue that standard blood flow cannot adequately perfuse.
+The healing mechanism is well established.
+HBOT at 2.0 to 2.5 ATA raises dissolved oxygen in plasma by 10 to 15 times, delivering therapeutic oxygen to hypoxic wound tissue that normal blood flow cannot adequately perfuse.
 This drives angiogenesis (new vessel formation), fibroblast proliferation, collagen synthesis, and antimicrobial activity against anaerobic bacteria.2

-For radiation injury, HBOT reverses the fibrosis and vascular damage that radiation causes by stimulating new blood vessel growth in hypoxic, radiation-damaged tissue.
-A systematic review found that HBOT produced significant improvements in wound healing, reduced pain, and better tissue function across multiple radiation injury sites including head and neck, jaw, and pelvic regions.
+For radiation injury, HBOT is one of the few interventions with meaningful evidence, working by stimulating new blood vessel growth in hypoxic, radiation-damaged tissue.
+Reported outcomes include improved healing, reduced pain, and better tissue function across head and neck, jaw, and pelvic radiation sites.
+If you are researching wound applications specifically, see our overview of the hyperbaric chamber for wound healing.

 Common considerations during evaluation include lung conditions (which affect pressure tolerance), cardiac history, ear and sinus anatomy, and current medications.
 Certain chemotherapy drugs are contraindicated with HBOT.
-The medical team ensures these factors are addressed before any sessions begin.
+The medical team addresses these factors before any sessions begin.

-During sessions, patients breathe 100% oxygen at pressures between 2.0 and 3.0 ATA depending on indication, for 60 to 90 minutes.
-Ear pressure equalization is required during pressurization and is similar to the sensation of descending in an aircraft.
-Duke’s staff trains patients in equalization techniques before the first session.
-For patients using the multiplace chamber, a trained attendant can accompany them inside.
+During sessions, patients breathe 100% oxygen at pressures between 2.0 and 3.0 ATA depending on the indication, for 60 to 90 minutes.
+Ear pressure equalization is required during pressurization and feels similar to descending in an aircraft.
+Duke’s staff trains patients in equalization techniques before the first session, and in the multiplace chamber a trained attendant can accompany them inside.

-Treatment courses vary significantly by indication.
-Carbon monoxide poisoning may require only 1 to 3 emergency sessions.
+Treatment courses vary widely by indication.
+Carbon monoxide poisoning may need only 1 to 3 emergency sessions.
 Diabetic foot ulcers typically require 20 to 40 scheduled sessions.
 Radiation injury protocols often run 30 to 60 sessions.
-Duke’s team tracks outcomes between sessions and adjusts the protocol accordingly.
+The team tracks outcomes between sessions and adjusts accordingly.

 Research Contributions

-Duke’s hyperbaric program has contributed to the scientific literature on HBOT for decades.
-Their physicians have published research on wound healing mechanisms, optimal treatment pressures, carbon monoxide toxicology, and the physiological effects of elevated pressure on human tissue.
-This published work informs treatment protocols at facilities across the country.
+Duke’s hyperbaric program has contributed to the scientific literature for decades.
+Its physicians have published on wound healing mechanisms, optimal treatment pressures, carbon monoxide toxicology, and the physiological effects of elevated pressure on human tissue.
+That published work informs protocols at facilities across the country.

-The academic environment also drives quality in a way that commercial facilities cannot fully replicate.
-When your physicians are simultaneously responsible for both patient outcomes and published research, the incentive structure favors rigorous measurement and honest reporting.
-Duke’s track record in both areas is part of why their program is a reference standard in the field.
+The academic environment drives quality in a way commercial facilities cannot fully replicate.
+When physicians are responsible for both patient outcomes and published research, the incentives favor rigorous measurement and honest reporting.
+Duke’s record in both areas is part of why the program is a reference standard.

-Medical training is another dimension of the academic contribution.
-Residents and fellows who train in hyperbaric medicine at Duke carry evidence-based protocols to facilities across the country when they complete their training.
-This educational multiplier effect is a significant contribution to the broader standard of care in HBOT.
+Medical training is another dimension.
+Residents and fellows who train in hyperbaric medicine at Duke carry evidence-based protocols to facilities across the country when they finish, an educational multiplier effect that raises the broader standard of care.

 Safety Standards

-HBOT involves pressurized oxygen in an enclosed space.
-Safety is non-negotiable.
+HBOT involves pressurized oxygen inside an enclosed hyperbaric chamber, so safety is non-negotiable.
 Duke’s chambers meet ASME PVHO-1 standards for pressure vessels used for human occupancy and comply with NFPA 99 requirements for hyperbaric facilities in health care settings.

 Equipment undergoes regular inspection and testing.
 Staff are trained in emergency procedures specific to hyperbaric environments, including fire safety (oxygen-enriched atmospheres require particular precautions), emergency depressurization, and management of uncommon adverse events including oxygen toxicity seizures.
 A 2024 review confirmed that HBOT has a well-established safety profile when administered by trained personnel following established protocols.3